Krizsi96/knowhow/Embedded Rust Blinking an LED.md

 ### The way to use an svd2rust generated PAC

 The peripherals are held as register blocks inside the PAC's peripheral singleton, so our application first needs to take ownership of that instance.
-Then we can access the peripheral registers by name reading their bit fields directly or writing to them through a [[Rust#Closure]].
+Then we can access the peripheral registers by name reading their bit fields directly or writing to them through a [[Rust Lexicon#Closure]].

 Example:
 ``` Rust